PADI Peak Performance Buoyancy

 You will need to fill out a self-certification medical statement.
 If you have any medical conditions that you think may prevent you from scuba diving, please feel free to contact us and we will try to be of assistance.

 PADI Peak Performance Buoyancy Specialty £175

 A non-refundable deposit of £95 is required when you book your programme with Aquasport.

 Balance of payment is due four weeks prior to the start of your training.

 All the PADI materials and standard scuba equipment needed to complete the programme are included in the cost.
 You will need to pay for your entry to the open water dive site and any required air fills while away from the centre.
 This is approximately £20 for each day.

 Where can I go from here?

-Once you have completed your PADI Peak Performance Buoyancy Specialty you really show off your buoyancy skills.
+Once you have completed your PADI Peak Performance Buoyancy Specialty you will be able to really show off your buoyancy skills.
 Peak Performance Buoyancy is a must if your next step is the PADI Deep Diver, PADI Wreck Diver or the PADI Search and Recovery Diver Specialties.